isc-projects/kea/doc/sphinx/arm/logging.rst

     library used by DHCP server implementations).

   - ``%i``
     The process ID.
-From the example log: ``8475``
+From the example log: ``8475``.

   - ``%t``
     The thread ID.
 From the example log: ``12345``.
-    Note the format of the thread ID is OS dependent: e.g. on some systems it is an address so it is displayed in hexadecimal.
+    The format of the thread ID is OS-dependent: e.g. on some systems it is an address, so it is displayed in hexadecimal.

   - ``%m``
     The log message itself.
 Kea log messages all begin with a message identifier